apostrophecms/apostrophe-documentation/reference/apostrophe-areas/index.md

   - browser-apostrophe-areas-editor
 ---
 ## Inherits from: [apostrophe-module](../apostrophe-module/index.html)
-An area is a series of zero or more widgets.
-This module implements areas, including calling the loader methods of widgets that have them whenever a doc containing areas is fetched, via an extension to apostrophe-cursors.
+An area is a series of zero or more widgets, in which users can add and remove widgets and drag them to reorder them.
+This module implements areas, including calling the loader methods of widgets that have them whenever a doc containing areas is fetched, via an extension to `apostrophe-cursors`.
 This module also provides browser-side support for invoking the players of widgets in an area and for editing areas.